sourcetoad/react-native-idscan-sdk/README.md

 );
 ```

+## iOS Quirks

+This plugins requires the following usage descriptions:

+- `NSCameraUsageDescription` specifies the reason for your app to access the device's camera.
+- `NSPhotoLibraryUsageDescription` specifies the reason for your app to access the user's photo library.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.